OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

 - ``robinson_crusoe_basic``
 - ``robinson_crusoe_extended``

-These models are excellent examples to use for learning and prototyping because they are very computationally feasible due to the small number of available choices and low number of periods in the models.
+These models are excellent examples to use for learning and prototyping: They include a small number of available choices and a low number of periods such that they are computationally feasible.

 Keane and Wolpin (1994)